nginx-proxy/nginx-proxy/docs/README.md

     nginxproxy/nginx-proxy
 ```

+If you want to define basic authentication for a `VIRTUAL_PATH`, you have to create a file named as `/etc/nginx/htpasswd/${VIRTUAL_HOST}_${VIRTUAL_PATH_SHA1}`
+(where `$VIRTUAL_PATH_SHA1` is the SHA1 hash for the virtual path, you can use any SHA1 online generator to calculate it).

 You'll need apache2-utils on the machine where you plan to create the htpasswd file.
-Follow these [instructions](http://httpd.apache.org/docs/2.2/programs/htpasswd.html)
+Follow these [instructions](http://httpd.apache.org/docs/programs/htpasswd.html)

-If you want to define basic authentication for a `VIRTUAL_PATH`, you have to create a file named as /etc/nginx/htpasswd/${VIRTUAL_HOST}_${VIRTUAL_PATH_SHA1}
-(where $VIRTUAL_PATH_SHA1 is the SHA1 hash for the virtual path, you can use any SHA1 online generator to calculate it).

 ### Upstream (Backend) Server HTTP Load Balancing Support